Wunderbyte-GmbH/moodle-local_catquiz/README.md

 ## Installing manually ##

+Make sure to install the dependencies as described in the [dependencies](#dependencies).

-The plugin can be also installed by putting the contents of this directory to
+The plugin can then be installed by putting the contents of this directory to

     {your/moodle/dirroot}/local/catquiz